 In the U.S. cities that have an organic collection program, food waste is a recyclable material.
 Food waste can also be reused and repurposed at home.
 Bruised fruits can be used to make preservatives or pies.
 Vegetable scraps can be used to make broth.
 Excess meat can be used for animal feed.

 “Food can be recycled into energy, heat, fuel, and composted into a valuable soil amendment that creates healthy plants, prevents erosion, and combats drought.
 Renderers use meat, fat, and bone to make many useful products such as animal feed, soap, and fatty-acids.
 Used cooking oil from fried foods is also processed into glycerol and biodiesel for use as fuel and other products,” Ryan Cooper, Waste Diversion Manager and Organics Recycling Lead at Rubicon Global, says.
-These are 30 ways to recycle just about anything.

 Steel is the most recycled material by weight.
 “Steel can continually be recycled because of the chemical composition of its core properties (iron, carbon) and strength,” says Steven Torres, CEO of Metal Carports.
 “These core properties make it easy to melt and recast without the loss of strength, performance, durability, or quality.”
 Recycled steel goes to a processing plant where it’s separated from other metals and then re-melted and recast for a new purpose, he explains.

 Even better, steel can be reused; the manufacturing and construction industries recycle rebar steel shipping containers to build houses, shops, and offices.
 “Steel is favored as a recyclable material because of its strength and longevity of each use—steel products often stay in use for decades,” Torres says.
-Check out these simple ways to reduce your carbon footprint.

 “Aluminum is recyclable because it can be melted down and used infinitely to create new aluminum products,” says Shadi Bakour, CEO of PATHWATER.
 “Once aluminum is put into the recycling system, it is shredded into small pieces, sorted from other materials with a laser, and melted down using high temperatures.
 From there, the aluminum is cast into ingots and rolled into sheets, which are then sold to manufacturers and used to create new aluminum products.”